Recently updated on August 15, 2025

 It’s an upfront investment that will lead to significant savings by mitigating scope creep risks in the early stages of development.

-So, the goals of the discovery phase in thr project management are clear, but imagine all the skills and abilities that are required to achieve them.
+So, the goals of the discovery phase of a project in the software development process are clear, but imagine all the skills and abilities that are required to achieve them.
 People dedicate significant chunks of their professional lives to mastering this process and avoiding possible pitfalls during different steps that the project discovery phase includes:

 Defining the core problem or opportunity the product aims to address and clarify the objectives and goals.
 At this stage, you can easily focus on the goals of the product and forget about your main target customers.
 That’s why the next step is very important.